liip/bootstrap-blocks-wordpress-plugin/readme.txt

 == Frequently Asked Questions ==

+= Which version of Bootstrap are supported? =

+This plugin supports Bootstrap v4 and v5 (experimental).

 = Is Bootstrap included? =

 No. This plugin doesn't load the Bootstrap library for you.
 You have to do this by yourself in your theme.
 Please read more about this in the [documentation](https://github.com/liip/bootstrap-blocks-wordpress-plugin).